UFC Fight Night: Rothwell vs Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Cannonier throws significantly more leather — a 3.4 sig. strike per minute gap.
 Asker is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Asker has tighter striking defense, making opponents miss more often.

 The Pick: Jared Cannonier over Cyril Asker.
-This is essentially a pick'em.
-The model nudges toward Cannonier at 53%, but there's almost nothing separating these two.
-The market implies 59% for Cannonier, but our model sees only 53%.
-That 6-point gap favoring Asker is worth watching.
+The model gives Cannonier a slight nod at 56% — this could easily go either way.
+The market implies 59% for Cannonier, but our model sees only 56%.
+That 3-point gap favoring Asker is worth watching.

 Bojan Velickovic vs Alessio Di Chirico